INTRODUCTION AND EPIDEMIOLOGY

 The clinical effects of neurohormonal activation are sodium and water retention coupled with increased systemic vascular resistance.
 These maintain blood pressure and perfusion, but at the cost of increasing myocardial workload, wall tension, and myocardial oxygen demand.
 Although some patients are initially asymptomatic, a secondary pathologic process called cardiac remodeling begins to occur, eventually triggering more dysfunction.

 Natriuretic peptides are the endogenous counterregulatory response to neurohormonal activation in heart failure.
-Three types exist: atrial natriuretic peptide, primarily secreted from ...
+Three types exist: atrial natriuretic peptide, primarily ...